trialsnet-project/trialsnet-project.github.io/_posts/2024-03-11-trialsnetACI.md

 ---
-title:  "TrialsNet at ACI Worls Webinar for Private Wireless Networks"
+title:  "TrialsNet at ACI World Webinar for Private Wireless Networks"
-excerpt: "TrialsNet partners presented the Airport Use Case at the ACI Worls Webinar for Private Wireless Networks"
+excerpt: "TrialsNet partners presented the Airport Use Case at the ACI World Webinar for Private Wireless Networks"
 categories:
   - Events
 header: